 In this guide, you will learn everything you need to know for your first visit to the Florida Keys.
 This includes all of the best places to eat, sleep, and visit during a 5 day visit, as well as general tips.

-We traveled to the Florida Keys in September 2022 and worked hand-in-hand with The Florida Keys & Key West to create the perfect 2023 travel guide.
+We traveled to the Florida Keys in September 2022 working directly with The Florida Keys & Key West tourism board, tasked to create the perfect itinerary for future guests.
+This is it!

 After reading, be sure to leave us any questions or feedback in the comments section!

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂

 🌴 Florida Keys 5-Day Itinerary Overview